NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 #### Identifying enriched motifs

-First we will look at motifs that are enriched as set of peaks, e.g. in peaks that show differential accessibility between two cell types. *Do you notice anything particular about these motifs?*
+First we will look at motifs that are enriched in set of peaks, e.g. in peaks that show differential accessibility between two cell types. *Do you notice anything particular about these motifs?*